gabriel-vanzandycke/deepsport/README.md

 2. Randomly samples 15% of the remaining images for the **validation-set**
 3. Uses the remaining images for the **training-set**.

-The **testing-set** should be used to evaluate your model, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.
+The **testing-set** should not be used except to evaluate your model and when communicating about your method.

-The **challenge-set** will be shared later, without the labels, and will be used for the official ranking.
-You are free to use the three sets defined above to build the final model on which your method will be evaluated in the EvalAI submission.

 # Training
+You can launch a new training by running the following command.
+Be sure the command is ran from the project root folder or add it to your `DATA_PATH` environment.
 ```
 python -m experimentator configs/ballsize.py --epochs 101 --kwargs "eval_epochs=range(0,101,20)"
 ```

-# Evaluation
-comming soon